Generic selectors

 Paul differentiates a wife and a virgin in verse 34.
 A virgin refers to a woman who has never been married—she is not a “full” wife yet, not having committed vows or consummated the marriage.
 Thus, the phrase “his virgin” refers to the woman to whom a man is betrothed (verse 36); that is, they are not yet married.

-Paul is discussing is a betrothal between a man and woman.
+Paul is discussing is a BETROTHAL between a man and woman.
 In simple terms, a betrothal is an agreement between a man and woman to marry, but covenant vows have not been established.
 For this reason, a man and woman can jointly annul a betrothal without the consequences of a broken marital covenant.

 Evidently (verse 1), some of the Corinthians wanted to be loosed from their betrothal so they could better serve God; however, they were concerned that it would be wrong not to marry the women to whom they were betrothed.
 (Betrothal was, in times past, a serious commitment although it was not established with covenant vows.)
 Paul recognized that an unmarried man or woman is better able to serve God; but, he advised the Corinthian men that if they believed that annulment of their betrothal “is not right,” then they should marry (verse 36).
-This is in keeping with James 4:17 that states, “Therefore, if anyone knows to do good and does not do it, to him it is sin.”
+This is in keeping with James 4:17 that states, “Therefore, to him who knows to do good and does not do it, to him it is sin.”
 Failure to do something that one would consider to be good is the same as a sin.

 The bottom line is that verse 27 is not concerned with divorce; instead, it addresses the binding and loosing of a premarital betrothal agreement in which no covenant vows have been exchanged.